 When the federal government formally finds — on the record — that a device is dangerous enough to block from the market, that finding becomes part of the public record.
 It can be cited.
 It can be used to support expert testimony.
 And it makes it harder for Olympus to argue in civil cases that its scopes were "generally safe" at the time earlier patients were hurt.

-The 2018 DOJ guilty plea already established that Olympus knew about outbreaks it didn't report to U.S. regulators.
-The 2025 import alert adds to that public record, confirming that problems persisted for years after Olympus said they'd been fixed.
-For patients harmed anywhere in that window — from 2012 to today — the paper trail keeps getting stronger.
+The 2018 DOJ guilty plea is part of the federal record establishing that Olympus knew about outbreaks it had not reported to U.S. regulators.
+The 2025 import alert adds to that record, confirming that problems persisted for years after Olympus said they had been fixed.
+For patients harmed by these scopes — whose realistic chance to learn the truth came only with the 2025 and 2026 wave of consumer news coverage — the federal paper trail supporting their cases keeps getting stronger.

 What This Means for Your Case

-If you had an endoscopic procedure with an Olympus scope at any point since 2012 and developed a serious infection afterward, the import alert is one more piece of evidence that supports a case.
-You do not need to have had your procedure after June 2025.
-You do not need the specific scope model in your records (we request those as part of the free review).
+If you had an endoscopic procedure with an Olympus scope and developed a serious infection afterward, the import alert is one more piece of evidence that supports a case.
+You do not need to have had your procedure after June 2025 — in fact, the discovery rule is built precisely for patients whose procedures predate the wave of consumer reporting in 2025 and 2026.
+You do not need the specific scope model in your records, either (we request those as part of the free review).

 What you do need is a straightforward story: a procedure, an infection that followed, and enough documentation to trace the pathogen and the timeline.
 Our team — including Herb Borroto, M.D., J.D. — handles the rest.
 If you're not sure whether your situation fits, the 3-part qualification test takes about 2 minutes to read through.